theteam@theeducationhub.org.nz

 Teacher inquiry is a powerful form of professional learning.
 We have developed a series of resources to help teachers get the most out of the inquiry process.

-In this practical, future-focused webinar, Dr Claire Han will introduce MyEducationResearcher, her powerful new web application that can run a meta-analysis on any education research question and deliver clear, usable summaries in just 30 minutes.
+In this practical, future-focused webinar, Dr Claire Han introduces MyEducationResearcher, her powerful new web application that can run a meta-analysis on any education research question and deliver clear, usable summaries in just 30 minutes.

 Professor Rob Coe discusses his work developing the Great Teaching Toolkit, an evidence-based curriculum for teacher learning, plus tools and instruments to provide feedback for professional development